maaz92/microservices-demo/kustomize/components/reactive-chat-bot/documents/about.md

 UI → User
 The UI displays the answer back to the user in a conversational format.

+## GKE + gemini-2.5-flash

+The app is deployed in GKE in the online-boutique cluster alongside other microservices.
+It calls their gRPC APIs.
+The app uses gemini-2.5-flash for chat completions and tool orchestration.

 ## Inspiration

 Online shopping is often overwhelming — too many clicks, filters, and endless scrolling.
 I wanted to make it feel as natural as asking a shopkeeper for what you want.
 Convershop was born from the idea of blending conversational AI with the simplicity of shopping.